ruenahcmohr/OneBit/readme.txt

 ; comment

+NAME EQU VALUE
+  where value is either a number of the name of something previously defined. example PI EQU 3 no equations or math or junk, just values.

+NAME EQU
+   delete value 'name'

 WISHLIST

 (test)
 OUTI O   output compliment of F
 OUTIJMP O

+JPV  i, v, a  ; jump if input is value
+JPNV i, v, a  ; jump if input is not value

 --------------------------------------------
 ** By reading this you are liable for your own mental damage caused by trying to understand